TheDrone7/shieldbow/docs/content/2.api/1.classes/Team.md

 #### bans

 The champions banned by the team.
+Note: Bans in the Arena gamemode are shared across all teams.